Nonillaah Blog Reaction: Bad Bunny vs. Kendrick Lamar Whose Political Performance Hit Harder?

 Bad Bunny – The Super Bowl Spotlight

-His nods to Puerto Rican injustice, colonialism, and Latinx representation didn’t just trend, they exploded.
+His references to Puerto Rican injustice, colonialism, and Latinx identity didn’t just trend, they exploded.
 The NFL stage amplified his voice far beyond the music industry.

 Viewership Winner: